 Processing has its legal basis in the provisions of the University and University College Act, section 4-15 and the Data Protection Regulation article 6 no. 1 letter e and no. 3 letter b.
-The Data Protection Regulation is the new EU legislation on privacy protection and will apply to the entire EU/EEA in the course of the summer of 2018.
+The Data Protection Regulation is the new EU legislation on privacy protection and applies to the entire EU/EEA since the summer of 2018.
 Processing is necessary for exercising public authority, and to fulfil and comply with provisions in the University- and University College Act.
 In some cases we have also chosen to supplement the legal basis with consent declarations.

 5. What kind of personal data is processed in FS?

 The following personal data may be processed in FS: Profile information such as your name, personal identification number (11 digits), gender, contact information, background information, citizenship and photo.
 Further information regarding your course of study, results on coursess, degrees achieved, consents you have given, registration details for each semester, invoicing information, whether a police certificate has been provided and the status of your residence permit where this is relevant.
 In addition, various forms of sanctions in connection with any quarantine and exclusion.

 Your personal information can be entered into FS by:

 - yourself via the applicant portal in Samordna opptak

 - the National diploma database

 - other universities / university colleges